craftingcity/The-Known-World/Prenotes June 05 26.md

 ### What happened?

 They won Escape Room, theyre moved into Blood For Coin and fighting Gnoll.
-They beat off the Gnolls, fought Rammik bc he tried to run away and insulted Great Dragoon, and got 2x tokens from B4C
+They beat off the Gnolls, fought Rammik bc he tried to run away and insulted Great Dragoon, and got 2x tokens from B4C.

-##### The Fight, BfC
+##### The Fight, B4C
 21 - Steve
 ~~17 - Rammik (21, )~~
 16 - Dragoon